purdue-arc/arc_tutorials/docs/00_introduction.md

 creating autonomous robots.
 Essentially, it is a framework to create a mesh of nodes that work together to control your robot.
 It has an API for both C++ and Python.
-Through it, you have a common language to define messages that are sent from one node to another (for example a path planning node can send waypoint messages to a low level control node).
+Through it, you have a common language to define messages that are sent from one node to another (for example a camera node can send information to an arm node about where an object is).
 The beauty of it is that all the nodes can be modular and developed independently if you have a well defined interface of messages.

 Another really excellent reason to use ROS is the 5000+ number of existing packages that can act as 'plug and play' into your existing network.
 If you have